btc4j/btc4j-core/README.md

 btc4j-core does not use any third party or external libraries.

-Development status: Mostly complete for current needs.
+Development status: Currently working on v0.0.4.

 Using btc4j-core
 ----------------